 So, the impact of diet on our skin is definitely real, and diet plays a large role in overall skin function.
 What we eat impacts our vitality and health, both important components to creating youthful and healthy-looking skin.
 So based on that, what are some foods that negatively impact our skin?

-Foods that aren't good for your skin–what negative effects do they have?
+Foods that aren't good for your skin

 The impact of food is more important from the perspective of giving the body everything that it needs to be able to perform in its best way, and the skin is no exception.